ultrazohm/ultrazohm_sw/docs/source/mpsoc/ip_cores/uz_mlp_three_layer/uz_mlp_three_layer.rst

 - Fully compatible with :ref:`uz_nn` to use IP-Core as an accelerator
 - Uses :ref:`uz_matrix` as input and outputs

+The IP-Core is always configured by the processing system.
+The configuration (e.g., number of inputs) is valid for using the inputs from AXI and from the PL (depending on ``use_axi_input``).
+The calculation of one forward pass is triggered by a rising edge either from AXI or by the PL (``enable_nn`` port).
+The calculation trigger is a OR between the AXI and PL ports, thus no priority is used.
+The output valid is low during calculation and high if a valid result is available on the output ports.
+If a calculation is triggered before the calculation is finished, the trigger is ignored.

 Usage
 =====